godotengine/godot-docs/getting_started/workflow/assets/import_process.rst

 .. image:: img/asset_workflow1.png

 Then, after adjusting the parameters, press "Reimport".
-The parameters used will be only for this asset and will be used on future reimports.
+These parameters will only be used for this asset and on future reimports.

-Changing import parameters of several assets at the same time is also possible.
+Changing the import parameters of several assets at the same time is also possible.
 Simply select all of them together in the resources dock and the exposed parameters will apply to all of them when reimporting.